 9 "§ 90-21.6.
-Definitions.
+Definitions.10 For the purposes of I

-For the purposes of Part 2 of this Article, unless the context clearly requires otherwise:
+For the purposes of Part 2 only of this Article, unless the context clearly requires otherwise:

-- (a) 'Unemancipated minor' means any person under the age of 18 who has not been married or has not been emancipated pursuant to Article 56 of Chapter 7A of the General Statutes. - (b) 'Abortion' means the use of any instrument, medicine, drug or any other substance or device with intent to terminate the pregnancy of a woman known to be pregnant for reasons other than to increase the probability of a live birth, to preserve the life or health of the child after live birth, or to remove a dead fetus.
+- (a) 'Unemancipated minor' means any person under the age of 18 who has not been married or has not been emancipated pursuant to Article 56 of Chapter 7A of the General Statutes. - (b) 'Abortion' means the use of any instrument, medicine, drug or any other substance or device with intent to terminate the pregnancy of a woman known to be pregnant for reasons other than to increase the probability of a live birth, to preserve the life or health of the child or mother after live birth, or to remove a dead fetus.